furrlori-oss/hwip/docs/search-help.md

 ###  Search by Location

 To search for information about hazardous waste sites in a particular area, Search by Location.
 Type a city, state, or zip code, and click search.
+Note that this search returns sites that are within 10 miles of the center of location provided (whether city, state, or zip code).
+For a more specific, comprehensive search by location, use the Advanced Search.

 **Use My Location**